Bessie Blount Griffin: Media appearances

 In 2008 she undertook but was unable to complete one more project: founding a museum on the grounds of her old Virginia schoolhouse which had burned down, to commemorate the contributions of those who had studied there.

 Honors and awards

 Blount was honored in 1992 by The American Academy of Physical Therapy, an African American focused physical therapy organization.

-Virginia Women in History in 2005.
+She was honored as one of the Virginia Women in History in 2005.

+In 2019, The New York Times published a belated obituary for her, as part of Overlooked No More.

 Personal life

 In 1951, Blount married Thomas Griffin.
 They had one son, Philip.

 Death

-Blount died at the age of 95 on December 30, 2009, at her home in Newfield, New Jersey.
+Blount died at age 95 on December 30, 2009 at her home in Newfield, New Jersey.